PayPal Website Payments Pro

 Table of Contents

 PayPal Pro allows you to use your PayPal Website Payments Pro account with Restrict Content Pro to accept credit cards directly on your website.
 At the time of this writing, PayPal Pro is only available in the US, UK, and Canada.
 For PayPal product availability by country, see their official page here.
+You will need to have DPRP (Direct Payment Recurring Payments) enabled on your PayPal account to process recurring payments through PayPal Pro.

 Configuring PayPal Pro is simple and only takes a few moments.